 Content Program Reporting, Analytics, and Optimization

 In addition to the above, my team’s “day to day” job :) was to manage the reporting, metrics, and optimization of our existing Content Marketing partners and clients.
-FM runs content marketing programs for American Express (OPEN Forum), Intel (My Life Scoop) along with a few others that are soon to be released.
-My team looked beyond the simple metrics of page views, Visits and Time on Site to go further into the on site behaviors, the paths that were taken, the most popular content, and to the best of our ability – reasons why certain articles got the activity that they did.
-Below is a dummy mock up of a Reporting Dashboard template that I created and leveraged to resemble the ever popular info-graphics floating around the Internet these days.
-I also went as far as to ensure that all the information fit on two pages so that you could print it on a 2 sided printer and have the information portable and at your fingertips on one sheet of paper (or rendered on an iPad).
+FM ran content marketing programs for American Express (OPEN Forum), Intel (My Life Scoop) along with a few others.
+My team looked beyond the simple metrics of page views, Visits and Time on Site to go further into the on site behaviors, the paths/journeys that were taken, the most popular content, and to the best of our ability – reasons why certain articles got the activity that they did.
+We took all of that data and developed a Reporting Dashboard template that could be customized and adjusted to each client.